mbloms/spores/docs/src/ornate/getting-started.md

 The types `T_1, ..., T_n` can also be inferred.

 The closure of a spore has to satisfy the following rule.
-All free variables of the closure body have to be either
+All free variables of the closure body have to be either:

 1. parameters of the closure, or
-2. declared in the preceding sequence of local value declarations, or
+2. declared in the preceding sequence of local value declarations,
-3. marked using `capture` (see corresponding section  below).
+3. marked using `capture` (see corresponding section below), or
+4. *statically* accessible (members of objects | packages).

 ```scala
 case class Person(name: String, age: Int)